 Shaping the Future of Aging in Washington

 LeadingAge Washington, has a variety of Cabinets, Councils, Advisory Groups, and Professional Networks that are essential to the planning of public policy objectives and professional development opportunities.
 Our Cabinets, Councils, Advisory Groups, and Professional Networks rely exclusively on our members’ generosity of their time.
 We encourage you, and the many experts on your staff, to get (or stay) involved in your association so that together we can more effectively address today’s needs and advance the future of aging services.
-Letter to our Members Call for Participation Quick Reply
+Call for Participation 2017-18 ** Reply Form Only Respond by July 17th

 Our Cabinets are organized around member segments and serve four key functions 1) Shape and inform our annual legislative agenda: 2) Advise on regulatory issues 3) Showcase emerging models and best practices and 4) Identify education and resource development opportunities.